ExtremeFLOW/neko/doc/pages/user-file.md

 ```

 @note Notice the use of the `NEKO_BCKND_DEVICE` flag, which will be set to 1 if running on GPUs, and the call to `device_memcpy` to transfer data between the host and the device.
-See [transferring data to the device](#accelerators_data-transfer) for more information on how this works and [Running on GPUs](#user-file_tips_running-on-gpus) for why we need to do this.
+See [Running on GPUs](#user-file_tips_running-on-gpus) for more information on how this works.

 We should also add of the following lines in `user_setup`, registering our user functions `set_boussinesq_forcing_term` and `set_source` to be used as the fluid and scalar source terms: